-1
+operations of bus

+stops, taxi ranks,

 loading zones or

-pedestrian crossings;
+pedestrian

-or
+crossings; or

 (g) where there are

 obstructions which

-may prevent drivers
+may prevent

-from having a clear
+drivers from having

-view of pedestrians
+a clear view of

+pedestrians and

-and vehicles.
-A V
+vehicles.

+A a a a a cible an a a a Maa

-3.2 Parking areas for Accessible space Yes
+3.2 Parking areas Accessible space Yes

-people with located close to lift.
+for people with located close to lift at

-disabilities should be
+disabilities should entry.

-close to an entrance
+be close to an

+entrance to

-to development.
+development.

 Access from the

 parking area to the

+development

-development should
+should be by

+ramps or

-be by ramps or lifts where there are
+lifts where there

+are separate

+levels.

-separate levels.
-3.4 Council may No tandem parking Yes
+3.4 Council may The use forms a Yes, acceptable

-consider tandem proposed.
-103
+consider tandem centre based child on merit.

-parking in the proposod.
+parking in the care facility whereby

+following the use southern side

-following situations:
+situations: (stacked) spaces

-(a) Industrial
+(a) Industrial form staff spaces.

-development where
+development ionniotan opauco.

-the users of the car
+where the users of

+the car parking will

-parking will almost all
+almost all be

-be Employees (b)
+Employees (b) High

-High density

-residential flat
+density residential

-buildings, shop top
+flat buildings, shop

-housing and mixed
+top housing and

+mixed use

-use development if
+development if the

-the parking users
+parking users

 reside in the same

 dwelling or the

 employees

+dwelling or the

 work in the same

 premises.

 (c) Tandem parking

-for a maximum of two
+for a maximum of

-vehicles is permissible
+two vehicles is

+permissible in

-in dwelling houses,
+dwelling houses,

 dual occupancies,

+attached

-attached dwellings,
+dwellings,

+secondary

+-

-secondary dwellings,
+dwellings, semi-

-semi-detached
+detached

 dwellings, multi

-dwelling housing and
+dwelling housing

-multi dwelling housing
+and multi dwelling

+housing (terraces)

-(terraces) if the
+if the

-parking users reside in
+parking users

-the same dwelling
+reside in the same

+dwelling

-3.5 Tandem parking is No tandem parking Yes
+3.5 Tandem Tandem parking Yes

+parking is not appropriately located

-not permitted where proposed.
+permitted where a with the allocation of

-a high proportion of
+, high proportion of staff and visitor

-the users of the car
+the users of the car parking.
+Visitor

-· · · · · · Г park are visitors or customers.
-3.7 Mechanical parking devices, including car lifts, will not be supported.
-No car lift is proposed.
-Yes Access driveway width and design 3.8 The location of driveways to properties should allow the shortest, most direct access over the nature strip from the road.
-The proposed driveway incorporates the most logical and direct route to the street.
-Yes 3.9 The appropriate driveway width is dependent on the type of parking facility, whether entry and exit points are combined or separate, the frontage road type and the number of parking spaces served by the access facility.
-The proposal seeks a two way driveway width to allow the passing of vehicles.
-Yes Minimum headroom dimensions 3.12 Clear headroom dimension is necessary to make sure that vehicles are clear of mechanical or service obstructions such as fire sprinklers, lighting fixtures and signs.
-Following minimum headroom dimension has to be maintained in all development.
-Min headroom Cars and light vans: 2.4m People with disabilities: 2.3m Min head room proposed at 2.5m.
-Yes 3.17 Service vehicles are to enter and leave the site in a forward direction.
-Service vehicles can enter and exit in a forward direction.
-Yes Safety and security 3.18 Sloping ramps from car parks, garages and other Car park has been appropriately located and designed.
-Yes
+park are visitors or parking is located

+customers. close to the aisle.

+3.7 Mechanical No car lift is Yes

+parking devices, proposed.

+including car lifts,

+will not be

+supported.
+The proposed Vaa

+Access driveway The proposed Yes

+width and design driveway

+3.8 The location of incorporates the

+driveways to most logical and

+properties should direct route to the

+allow the shortest, street.

+most direct access

+over the nature

+strip from the road.

+3.9 The The proposal seeks a Yes

+appropriate two way driveway

+driveway width is width to allow the

+dependent on the passing of vehicles

+aspondont on the

+l

+type of parking

+facility, whether

+entry and exit

+points are

+combined or

+separate, the

+frontage road type

+and the number

+of parking spaces

+served by the

+-

+access facility.
+Maa

+Minimum Min head room Yes

+headroom proposed at 2.4m.

+dimensions

+3.12 Clear

+headroom

+dimension is

+necessary to make

+sure that vehicles

+are clear of

+mechanical or

+service

+obstructions such

+as fire sprinklers,

+lighting fixtures

+and signs.

+Following

+minimum

+headroom

+dimension has to

+be maintained in

+all development.

+Min headroom

+Cars and light

+vans: 2.4m

+People with

+disabilities: 2.3m

+3.17 Service Service vehicles can Yes

+vehicles are to enter and exit in a

+enter and leave the forward direction.

+site in a forward

+direction.

+Carparkhashaan Yes

+Safety and security Car park has been 165

+3.18 Sloping ramps appropriately located

+from car parks, and designed.

+garages and other